Published at Friday, March 23rd 2018, 13:18:34 PM by Truda Dreyer. Living Room.

 Append detail to your furniture.
 This is a great one, as if you’ve got a small amount of creative blaze.
 You`ll be able to up‐cycle your existing furniture with simplicity to give it a more contemporary flair.
 "Geometric" and extremely patterned schemes on cabinets also desks with draws and such like are all the rage.
 So why not set yourself a dare with use painter‘s tape to generate a vast array of result?

-Published at Tuesday, July 17th 2018, 09:11:49 AM.
-Living Room By Arlene Ivers.
+Published at Thursday, July 19th 2018, 06:36:07 AM.
+Living Room By Alisanne Rousseau.
 Bold pattern in a living room.
 While traditional rooms have a reputation for being calm and relaxing, they do like to have a little fun by way of patterns.
 Plaids, toiles, stripes, and florals are all perfectly at home - especially large scale versions of these patterns, as featured in this room from So Cal Contractors.
 Geometrics and animal prints can also be incorporated, but use them sparingly as they can throw off the vibe and take the style in a different direction.